MasteryEducation/SecuritiesExamsMastery.ca/content/csc/22/2/index.md

 - [ ] To eliminate taxes on capital gains entirely
 - [ ] To provide guaranteed returns to investors

-> **Explanation:** LSVCCs were designed to provide venture capital funding to small and medium-sized Canadian companies, supporting innovation and job creation.
+> **Explanation:**( LSVCCs were designed to provide venture capital funding to small and medium-sized Canadian companies, supporting innovation and job creation.)

----

 ### What is the main attraction for many investors in LSVCCs?
 - [x] Tax credits on the invested amount